How much water do you use per day?

 If saving on water yields so little, except for hot water, why should we do it?
 Don’t we have enough water?

-The joint Dutch water companies warn us: also In the Netherlands, water is becoming increasingly expensive and ultimately scarce due to pollution, salinization and droughts.
+The joint Dutch water companies warn us: in the Netherlands too, water is becoming increasingly expensive and ultimately scarce due to pollution, salinization and droughts.

 So every reason to be careful with our water!
 What would it be like if not everyone in the Netherlands had access to safe drinking water all year round?
 This is a normal situation in many developing countries.